A brief history of St. Vincent's brilliant musical personas (so far!)

 The persona: Oddball thesp

-Inspired by the big screen, St. Vincent’s muted yet dramatic second album explores the reality behind one’s persona (meta, huh?).
-Clark tips the album Disneyfied sound on its head, undercutting her sugary melodies with dark lyrics about self-loathing (‘Save Me What I Want’) and settling for second best (‘An Actor Out Of Work’).
+Inspired by the big screen, St. Vincent’s muted yet dramatic second album explored the reality behind one’s persona (meta, huh?).
+Clark tipped the album Disneyfied sound on its head, undercutting her sugary melodies with dark lyrics about self-loathing (‘Save Me What I Want’) and settling for second best (‘An Actor Out Of Work’).

 ‘Strange Mercy’ (2011)